mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → :py:obj:`mitsuba.core.Color3f`:
             The emitted radiance or importance

+    .. py:method:: mitsuba.render.Endpoint.eval_direction(self, it, active=True)

+        Re-evaluate the incident direct radiance/importance of the sample_direction() method.

+        This function re-evaluates the incident direct radiance or importance and sample probability due to the endpoint so that division by ``ds.pdf`` equals the sampling weight returned by sample_direction().
+        This may appear redundant, and indeed such a function would not find use in "normal" rendering algorithms.

+        However, the ability to re-evaluate the contribution of a generated sample is important for differentiable rendering.
+For example, we might want to track derivatives in the sampled direction (``ds.d``) without also differentiating the sampling technique.
+Alternatively (or additionally), it may be necessary to apply a spherical reparameterization to ``ds.d`` to handle visibility-induced
+        discontinuities during differentiation.
+Both steps require re- evaluating the contribution of the emitter while tracking derivative information through the calculation.

+        In contrast to pdf_direction(), evaluating this function can yield a nonzero result in the case of emission profiles containing a Dirac delta term (e.g. point or directional lights).

+        Parameter ``ref``:
+            A 3D reference location within the scene, which may influence the sampling process.

+        Parameter ``ds``:
+            A direction sampling record, which specifies the query location.

+        Parameter ``it`` (:py:obj:`mitsuba.render.Interaction`):
+            *no description available*

+        Parameter ``active`` (bool):
+            Mask to specify active lanes.

+        Returns → :py:obj:`mitsuba.core.Color3f`:
+            The incident direct radiance/importance accoated with the sample.

     .. py:method:: mitsuba.render.Endpoint.medium(self)

         Return a pointer to the medium that surrounds the emitter